 As mentioned earlier, cross contamination occurs when bacteria is spread from one surface to another.
 It is important to wipe down all surfaces after handling any raw meat.
 If you cut meat up on a cutting board and then chop vegetables immediately after on the same cutting board without washing it down in between, then you are spreading the bacteria from the raw meat all over your vegetables.
 Food placed next to any hazardous cleaning chemicals in the kitchen run the risk of cross contamination.
 Spraying chlorine bleach on your surfaces and then immediately after slapping down food onto of the same surface is not a good idea.
 Essentially you are seasoning your food with bleach.

-Poor hygiene is properly the top reason food-borne illnesses occur.
+One of the main causes of food contamination and food-borne illnesses is poor hygiene.
 Employees not washing their hands enough is the cause for bacteria ending up on our food.
 Sure every kitchen staff employee knows to wash their hands after using the bathroom, but a chef that touches his sweaty brow before picking up a piece of food is still spreading germs.
 Think how many times a day we touch our face, sneeze, cough, run our fingers through our hair.
 All these actions can spread bacteria from our fingers to our food.
 See how foods become unsafe so easily?

 The last way bacteria ends up on our food is from time-temperature abuse.
 Food that is left out after being cooked in the temperature range between 41°F and 135°F runs the high risk of microorganisms growing on it.